hackrack/javascript/week_1/d1/notes/variables.md

 **Variables** are used to store information to be referenced and manipulated in a computer program.
-They also provide a way of labeling data with a descriptive name, so our programs can be understood more clearly programmers.
+They also provide a way of labeling data with a descriptive name, so our programs can be understood more clearly by programmers.
 It is helpful to think of variables as containers that hold information.
 Their sole purpose is to label and store data in computer memory.
 This data can then be used and even changed throughout the lifetime of your program.